 Or as stated in a scientific paper about self-regulated learning, “There is an overwhelming assumption in our educational system that the most important thing to deliver to students is content.”1

-Besides sharing what is supposedly thought from teachers as great content, there is also a need to organize and remember that content.
+Besides sharing what is supposedly thought by teachers as great content, there is also a need to organize and remember that content.
 And today, in the 21st century, there is also the need to find great content.
 Since there is so much stuff out there, you need to know how to adequately sort the good from the clickbait-y.

 Regrettably, schools are not actively teaching us about these things.
 We’re given a lecture.
 A paper with resources.
 Commonly also some sort of assignment.
 And that’s it.
-We need to figure how to best connect the pieces.
+We need to figure out how to best connect the pieces.
 But that’s not the worst of it.
 We’re also not though that these things also need to happen outside school premises – when we now have jobs and families.
 That after there is no longer a teacher who is monitoring your assignments and actually imposing them on you, that you should take his role and set assignments for yourself.

-When we don’t know any of these things, they end in the graph unknown unknowns.2 Or in other words, things we don’t know exist.
+When we don’t know any of these things, they end in the graph of unknown unknowns.2 Or in other words, things we don’t know exist.
 Hence, we don’t do them.
 And since we don’t do them, we never get better at what we do.

 Self-regulating your learning process involves creating your own curriculum – being both the teacher and the student.
 This involves seriously considering what you want to learn and how you need to approach this subject.